Question 37·Easy·Text Structure and Purpose

 Look at what details the writer emphasizes

 The writer lists specific benefits of living downtown: walking to work in ten minutes, going to late-night concerts without worrying about buses, and having many food options nearby.
-These are all examples of good things about the new location.
 The traffic noise is a negative, but it is quickly minimized by saying the good parts "more than make up for it."

 Ask: What is the writer mainly doing with these details?